nens/threedi-docs/source/f_problem_solving.rst

 - Leakage does not work in the Modeller Interface.
 Please use the API for now if you want to use leakage.

-3Di Live Site
+3Di Live
 -------------

-- If a raster has both NaN and Nodata values the live site DEM will color yellow (showing color scale for -9999)
+- If a raster has both NaN and Nodata values 3Di Live DEM will color yellow (showing color scale for -9999)

-- If a raster has a nodatavalue of 3.4028234663852886e+38 will not be visible in the live site.
+- If a raster has a nodatavalue of 3.4028234663852886e+38 will not be visible in 3Di Live.
 Setting it to -9999 will solve the issue.
 This can be done using QGIS tooling or the following GDAL command: gdalwarp -of GTiff -srcnodata 3.4028234663852886e+38 -dstnodata -9999 -co "COMPRESS=DEFLATE" dem1.tif dem2.tif

 3Di Management
 --------------